Skip to content

 The Modbus TCP Client (residing inside the application) must be configured to match the HCC2 Modbus Server configuration.

-Modbus Client configuration
+Modbus Client Configuration

-1. On your Development environment go to directory $HOME/edgesdkexample/config.
+1. On your Development environment, go to directory $HOME/edgesdkexample/config.

 2. Edit the file config.json.